iandennismiller/solarpunk/_pages/about.md

 It seemed like this particular question was answered really well by the community and I wanted to write it down for posterity.
 After all, if this is a basic question, then it is going to be asked frequently.

+I also want to acknowledge [the fantastic Solarpunk book list](https://best-sci-fi-books.com/16-best-solarpunk-books/) compiled by Dan Livingston.

 ## Contributing

 You can help by suggesting new resources.